Skip to main content

 • grinding

-Players find the grinding in the game increasingly tedious, lacking any redeeming qualities that might make it enjoyable or entertaining.
+Players find the grinding aspect of the game increasingly tedious, with no redeeming qualities that make it enjoyable or entertaining over time.

 • “The game never becomes 'so bad, it's good'; it just gets more and more tedious as you play.”